cavaunpeu/willwolf.io-source/content/articles/thorough-introduction-to-boltzmann-machines.md

 ## How many epochs do we actually get through?

-First, let's examine how many epochs each algorithm completes in its allotted time.
-In fact, for some values of `n_units`, we couldn't even complete a single epoch (when computing the true negative phase) in <= 1 second.
+Before plotting results, let’s examine how many epochs each algorithm completes in its allotted time.
+In fact, for some values of `n_units`, we couldn’t even complete a single epoch (when computing the true negative phase) in $\leq 1$ second.

 ```python